Aitaneuh/github-scraper-api/README.md

 # GitHub Scraping API

-This project uses Puppeteer to scrape data from GitHub and provides an easy-to-use API to access the data of a GitHub profile and its repositories.
+This project uses Puppeteer to scrape data from GitHub and provides an easy-to-use API to access GitHub profile data and repository details.

 ## Installation